23W-GBAC/Enechukwu_Blogs/README.md

 This Repository contains projects from my General Bussiness and Accounting Classes.
 It contains a blog on the topic- Health Benefits of Video gaming.
-It also contain files of an Automation Project I took part in.
+It also contain files of an Automation Project I did.
 The links below will take you to the following projects.

 ## [Blog on Health benefits of video gaming](My_Blog.md)
 ## [1st_Automation](Automation_0.1.md)